tristanmurdoch/moodle-local_analytics/README.md

 Release notes:

+version: 2017031300

+- Updated to work with Moodle versions 3.0, 3.1 and 3.2

+The configuration option to push the JS into the header or footer has been removed.
+Tracking codes moved to mustache templates
+Implemented the trick to push the JS code into each page by Daniel Thee Roperto from Catalyst.

 version: 2015012200

 - Removed the debugging URL display on the page, If debugging is required use your browsers view source feature.

 A local Moodle Module adding Site Analytics